 The negative aspects of the Suit of Cups (i.e. when the Cups cards appear reversed) include being overly emotional or completely disengaged and dispassionate, having unrealistic expectations and fantasising about what could be.
 There may be repressed emotions, an inability to truly express oneself and a lack of creativity.

-The Suit of Cups traditionally represents the west and autumn.
+The Suit of Cups traditionally represents the west and Summer.
 If using an ordinary deck of playing cards, Cups are represented by the Suit of Hearts.

 Suit of Cups Personality Characteristics

 The people represented by the Suit of Cups (i.e. typically the Court Cards) are emotional, artistic, humane and creative.
 They are connected with their emotional selves and will draw energy from what they feel within.
 They are said to correspond to the water signs in the zodiac (Pisces, Cancer, Scorpio) and to water as a symbol of the subconscious mind and reason.

 Should a Tarot reading be predominantly Cups cards, then you can be sure that the client is seeking solutions to what are primarily emotional conflicts, love matters and emotions.

 Suit of Cups – Tarot Card Meanings

 Click on each Tarot card below to find out more about its Tarot card meaning, including the upright and reversed Tarot card meanings.

 Break-up, imbalance in a relationship, lack of harmony